 I was stunned!
-How did she know about my aspirations to open a studio when I had only shared this idea with parents and close friends?
+How did she know about my aspirations to open a studio when I had only shared this idea with Andy and my close friends?
 She said she remembered our conversations those may years ago in which I talked about opening a studio, and now that she had the means, it would be an honour to be part of making my dream a reality.
-We walked to the bank and she deposited $10,000 into my account.
+We walked to the bank and she deposited the money into my account.
 Without her generous gift, The Pole Room would not exist.

 As a side note, it brings me so much joy and to say that Andy and I were able to repay her even though she never expected it.
 Words can’t express how much I love her.
 She has changed my life and the lives of many of our students, and still she has never wanted to be named or recognised for this amazing gift.